Medicare in Mississippi

 Here are some interesting facts from CMS about Medicare coverage in Mississippi that may be of interest as you consider your Medicare coverage options.

-- 88% of people have access to a plan with a lower premium than what they paid in 2016.
+- 87% of people with a Medicare prescription drug plan have access to a plan with a lower premium than what they paid in 2017.

-- 47% of people get Extra Help with their Part D prescription drug premiums and out-of-pocket costs for prescription drugs.
+- 44% of people get Extra Help with their Medicare Part D prescription drug premiums and out-of-pocket costs for prescription drugs.

-The number of people in Mississippi with Medicare coverage continues to grow: 576,141 people have Medicare as of January 2017 compared to 523,841 Medicare beneficiaries in 2012.
+The number of people in Mississippi with Medicare coverage continues to grow: 586,674 people have Medicare as of January 2018 compared to 576,141 people have Medicare as of January 2017.

-Original Medicare remains the coverage of choice for 84% of Medicare beneficiaries residing in Mississippi as of 2016, although Medicare Advantage and other Medicare plans have experienced incremental increases in membership of approximately 1% each year since 2012.
+Original Medicare remains the coverage of choice for 81% of Medicare beneficiaries residing in Mississippi as of 2018.

 Data in this article was checked when the article was written and might not be updated as newer data becomes available.